la2050/archive/_projects/2014/project-scholars-empowering-college-and-college-bound-students-of-all-ages-to-succeed.md

     low-income housing residents typically only focus on one public housing community, whereas CDF works with all residents of Section 8 and Public Housing.
-  cost: >-
-    The total budget for Project: SCHOLARS is $250,000 and will be covered by additional support from corporate, foundation, government, and individual support.
-  budget: "Program support needed to operate this program in 2015 includes the following personnel, non-personnel, and administrative costs:  \r\nPersonnel:\r\n1)\tExecutive Director: 15% of 1 FTE, including fringe benefits, ($16,050).
-Responsible for day to day operations of Project: SCHOLARS.
-Will supervise all program staff, oversee program evaluation, monitor progress toward outcomes, prepare and submit reports.
-Will assist in direct service as time allows. \r\n2)\tProject: SCHOLARS Outreach Coordinator: 100% of 1 FTE, including fringe benefits ($47,750).
-Will engage program participants, participate in program evaluation, and serve as liaison with all community representatives and potential in-kind donors.
-Additionally, will recruit, screen, train, schedule quarterly mentor/student activities.
-Budgeted at 11 months in year one to allow one month for recruitment and hiring.
-Supervised by Executive Director.\r\nNon-personnel:\r\n1)\tScholarships: $18,000.
-Scholarships are awarded to low-income housing residents attending a 4-year university, community college, or vocational training program.
-Scholarship amounts range from $750 to $2,500.\r\n2)\tPrinting: $500.
-The program will require approximately 35,000 pages will be printed for various purposes, including marketing outreach, volunteer recruitment, program planning documents, program evaluation materials, reports, letters, and forms.
-Printing will be charged at a standard per page rate of $0.10 for black and white, $0.50 for color, and $0.75 for flyer quality paper.    \r\n3)\tPostage: $1,200.
-Agency experience shows that the most effective manner of formally announcing program related communication to participants is through postal mail (used in addition to e-mail, phone, and in-person communication).  \r\n4)\tTravel: $1,500.
-Mileage is paid at the federal rate of $0.55 cents per mile.
-Staff expects to travel a total of approximately 2,750 miles annually to meet with program participants, mentors, and community representatives, to consult with volunteers, and plan and implement activities.  \r\nAdministrative:\r\n1)\t$15,000.
-The CDF will provide financial management, bookkeeping, liability and professional insurance, financial audit, information-technology services, use of general office equipment and technology, office space, and other required services to support the HAR Scholarship program.
-Agency classifies these services as indirect expenses.
-The indirect-expense request is calculated at 15% of all direct expenses covered by the requested"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'